Ananya-A-K/NodeScribe/README.md

 ### 🌐 Cross-Origin Resource Sharing (CORS)
 - Configures CORS to allow secure cross-origin requests from the frontend to the backend.

-- Explains browser-enforced security policies and how proper headers are required for accessing APIs from different origins.
+- Demonstrates browser-enforced security policies and how proper headers are required for accessing APIs from different origins.

 ### 🖥️ Responsive Frontend with React, Tailwind CSS, and DaisyUI
 - The frontend is built using React.js with Vite for faster bundling and hot module replacement.